ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 				* `policy` (object)
 					* description: Policies for referencing.
 					* properties:
-						* `resolve` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
 						* `resolution` (string)
 							* description: Resolution specifies whether resolution of this reference is required.
 The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
 'Optional' means this reference will be a no-op if it cannot be resolved.
 							* default: "Required"
 							* possible values: "Required";"Optional"
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
 			* required properties:
 				* `name`
 		* `lanIdSelector` (object)
 			* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
 			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
 				* `policy` (object)
 					* description: Policies for selection.
 					* properties:
-						* `resolution` (string)
-							* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-							* default: "Required"
-							* possible values: "Required";"Optional"
 						* `resolve` (string)
 							* description: Resolve specifies when this reference should be resolved.
 The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
 Use 'Always' to resolve the reference on every reconcile.
 							* possible values: "Always";"IfNotPresent"
-* `name` (string)
-	* description: The name of the Application Load Balancer.
-* `targetLanConfig` (object)
-	* description: ID of the balanced private target LAN (outbound).
-Lan ID can be set directly or via reference.
-	* properties:
-		* `lanId` (string)
-			* description: LanID is the ID of the Lan on which the resource will be created.
-It needs to be provided via directly or via reference.
-		* `lanIdRef` (object)
-			* description: LanIDRef references to a Lan to retrieve its ID.
-			* properties:
-				* `policy` (object)
-					* description: Policies for referencing.
-					* properties:
 						* `resolution` (string)
 							* description: Resolution specifies whether resolution of this reference is required.
 The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
 'Optional' means this reference will be a no-op if it cannot be resolved.
 							* default: "Required"
 							* possible values: "Required";"Optional"
-						* `resolve` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `lanIdSelector` (object)
-			* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
-			* properties:
 				* `matchControllerRef` (boolean)
 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-				* `policy` (object)
-					* description: Policies for selection.
-					* properties:
-						* `resolution` (string)
+		* `lanId` (string)
-							* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-							* default: "Required"
-							* possible values: "Required";"Optional"
+			* description: LanID is the ID of the Lan on which the resource will be created.
+It needs to be provided via directly or via reference.
-						* `resolve` (string)
+* `name` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
+	* description: The name of the Application Load Balancer.

 ### Required Properties